Jmgr/rust-challenge-payments/README.md

 state to stdio is not tested as this would be a bit more complicated due to the account lines' random order, but could definitely be done.

-The functions taking input and sending output data respectively use `Read` and a `Write` traits to allow for easier testing and more flexibility.
+The functions taking input and sending output data respectively use the `std::io::Read` and a `std::io::Write` traits to allow for easier testing and more flexibility.

 ```
 cargo test